-With the exception of radio advertising, most advertising platforms are highly visual and you’ve probably already heard the ‘Rule of 7’ that states that consumers have to see something seven times to remember it.
-So consistency and quality across your advertising is important.
+With the exception of radio advertising, most advertising platforms are highly visual.
+If you don't already know about the ‘Rule of 7’, it asserts that consumers have to see something seven times to remember it.
+So consistency and quality across your advertising are important.
 Ads that are colourful and easy to read are often the most effective, while ads that are busy or look amateur can send a negative message about your show.
-It may be a worthwhile investment to hire a graphic designer if you have the resources, or looking at some online tutorials for easy photo editing software.
+It may be a worthwhile investment to hire a graphic designer if you have the resources or look at some online tutorials for easy photo editing software.

 This mostly refers to postcards and posters, which are often easy and affordable to produce.
 However, there are questions about how effective these materials are.
-Although costs can be low, you must also consider the time and energy used to distribute your posters and postcards, and after you leave a pile of postcards in a coffee shop or other community hub, there is no guarantee that anyone will pick up your postcards meaning that the rate of conversion (or the rate that your advertising dollars are being turned into ticket sales) can be low.
+Although costs can be low, you must also consider the time and energy used to distribute your posters and postcards.
+After you leave a pile of postcards in a coffee shop or other community hub, there is no guarantee that anyone will pick them up.
+The rate of conversion (the rate that your advertising dollars are being turned into ticket sales) can be low, especially if you've no metric in place for determining if a postcard or poster drove a ticket sale.
 However, there are some environments where posters and postcards are the norm.
 They are expected at Fringe Festivals and can be a valuable tool to leave with people after having a meaningful, face to face conversation about your show.
 Because Fringe festivals are so saturated, it can help to be individual and unique with your printed materials.
 Could your postcards be a different shape?
-Like a bookmark or a coaster?
+Functional, like a bookmark or a coaster?
 Could your posters have a silly, memorable saying on them?
 Anything that can make you stand out in any form of advertising can be an asset for you.